-The function of all plans, whether in our personal lives or in our community, is to achieve goals and objectives.
-It is very seldom that individual or communities act without implicit goals and objectives, yet plans and actions without goals can often be wasted.
+The function of all plans is to set measureable goals and objectives.
 Therefore, it is imperative that a community formulate goals (ends) which it hopes to attain.
 This section's purpose is to make explicit the goals and objectives of Green Lake County's Outdoor Recreation Plan.